Simple Systems To Automate Caregiving and Home Tasks

 *This post contains affiliate links which means I may receive a small commission if you purchase something at no additional cost to you.
 Your purchase is what helps me offer free content to caregivers.

 - Automate self-care: I know, you’re thinking, I have a billion to dos, self-care doesn’t even make it on my list!
 That’s why I suggest automating self-care.
-There are a number of self-care apps out there that can remind you to do thinks like take your medication or drink water.
+There are a number of self-care apps out there that can remind you to do things like take your medication or drink water.
 Set up these apps on your cell phone to start a small self-care routine.

 - Automate cleaning: I love being in a clean house but I never have enough time or energy to deep clean my entire house at one time.
 I’m guessing you’re in the same boat, especially if you are maintaining two homes.
 If you’re struggling to clean, can you automate some of your tasks?
 Purchase automated shower cleaners for your home and your caree’s home.
 They won’t do a deep clean but at least they’ll make it easier to manage.
 The same thing goes for toilet bowl cleaners – they may not make your toilets sparkle, but they’ll be more manageable.
 If you can afford it, invest in a Roomba to keep your floors clean.
 Again, it may not get everything, but you won’t be starting from ground zero.